pmj-chosim/pmj-chosim/README.md

 ### Hi there 👋

 🌱 Hello!
-I'm Minjin Park from Korea, a Computer Science & Engineering student passionate about **Cloud Infrastructure, Networking, and DevOps**.
+I'm Minjin Park from Korea,
+a Computer Science & Engineering student passionate about **Cloud Infrastructure, Networking, and DevOps**.

 💡 I've designed and built various **cloud solutions** for competitions hosted by **Google Korea, Microsoft Korea**, and more.
-I thrive on optimizing systems and creating scalable architectures.
+I thrive on *optimizing systems* and *creating scalable architectures*.

 💙 I love **Open Source**!
 I've contributed to GitHub, Microsoft Azure OpenAI SDK Proxy, and other projects.
 I've actively participated in open-source contributions like Hacktoberfest.

 📢 Beyond coding, I enjoy sharing knowledge and discussing ideas with others!
-I've spoken at Global AI BootCamp, .NET Conf 2024, DDD Seoul, and more.
+I've spoken at **Global AI BootCamp, .NET Conf 2024, DDD Seoul**, and more.
+Additionally, I actively host events to foster collaboration and learning:)

 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/minjinpark001122334455/)!
 <!--
 **pmj-chosim/pmj-chosim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.